 Diversity, Equity, Inclusion, and Accessibility (DEIA)

 Another important part of our DEIA work is engaging people with lived experience.
-Family Promise National has a Guest Advisory Council (GAC) which is comprised of graduate guests from Affiliates across the country.
-The GAC is drawn upon for advocacy efforts, public relations, the development of initiatives, and the formation of policy for Affiliates.
-We also encourage our Affiliates to engage people with lived experience by offering them opportunities to join the staff or board as well as creating a local GAC at their Affiliate.
+We encourage our Affiliates to engage people with lived experience by offering them opportunities to join the staff or board as well as creating a local Guest Advisory Council at their Affiliate whose knowledge is drawn upon for advocacy efforts, public relations, and the development of local initiatives.

 Family Promise Statement on Equality and Non-Discrimination: